Diane Stone: Career

-During 1999, Diane Stone worked at the World Bank Institute as a member of the Secretariat that launched the Global Development Network.
+During 1999, Stone worked at the World Bank Institute as a member of the Secretariat that launched the Global Development Network.
 She was an editor of Global Governance: A Review of Multilateralism and International Organizations.
 Until 2020, she was Consulting Editor with Policy & Politics.

-Research and publication has focused on the influence of ideas and expertise in policy making, and especially the impact of think tanks.
+Stone's research and publication has focused on the influence of ideas and expertise in policy making, and especially the impact of think tanks.
 Other work has focused on policy networks. especially networks sponsored by the World Bank.
 Recent scholarship addresses the dynamics of global policy making and transnational administration as well as processes of policy translation.

 At CEU, her research addressed international organisation influences on the transition countries of Central Europe.
 She also researched international philanthropy in higher education, including that of the Open Society Foundations.